Projects per year

 Following the award of his PhD, Alessandro worked at the Hitachi Cambridge Laboratory (UK) as a research scientist in the area of silicon-based quantum information.

-From 2012 until 2015, he worked at the University of New South Wales (Australia) as a post-doctoral research assistant in the group of Prof. Andrew Dzurak.
-In Australia, Alessandro focussed on the development of silicon-based single-electron devices to generate electric currents with record accuracy.
+From 2012 until 2015, he worked at the University of New South Wales (Australia) as a post-doctoral research fellow in the group of Prof. Andrew Dzurak.
+In Australia, Alessandro focussed on the development of semiconductor single-electron devices to generate electric currents with record accuracy.
 For this work, he was awarded Australia’s National Measurement Institute Prize for excellence in measurement research.
 He returned to Cambridge University upon the award of a EU Marie Curie Fellowship, which he held between 2016 and 2018.

 Education/Academic qualification

-Doctor of Philosophy, University of Cambridge
+Doctor of Philosophy, Microwave-assisted transport in silicon single-electron transistors, University of Cambridge

 Award Date: 30 Apr 2011